Some schools read tens of thousands of essays a year. So it’s important for your college essay to stand out.

 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

-Background — Identity — Interest — Meaningful — Incomplete without it.
+Background — Identity — Interest — Talent — Meaningful — Incomplete without it.

 Do these Keywords Apply to You?

-- “Background, identity, interest.”
+- “Background, identity, interest, talent.”
 These words are meant to spark your imagination.
-Think about what’s shaped your life – who you are, how you think, your hobbies.
-You can write about almost anything, as long as it’s important to the person you’ve grown to be.
+Think about what has shaped your life: Is it who you are?… Where you’ve come from?…What you love?…How you think?…A hobby you just learned?
+You can write about almost anything as long as it’s important to the person you’ve grown to be.

-- “Meaningful” means that this experience has molded you in a fundamental way.
-It has influenced your choices, outlook, perspective and/or goals.
+- “Meaningful” means that this experience has shaped you in a fundamental way—It has influenced your choices, outlook, perspective and/or goals.

-1. This experience helped shape who you are.
+1. This experience helped shape you in a positive way.

-2. If you didn’t tell this story, the school wouldn’t fully understand you.
+2. If you didn’t tell this story, the admissions committee wouldn’t fully understand you.

 3. Your topic doesn’t fit any of the other prompts.

-- Always Say What You Learned.
+- Don’t omit what you learned.
 Even though the prompt doesn’t specify it, make sure to include what you’ve learned or how you’ve grown from your experience.
 This is essential for a complete answer.

 A young woman was such an accomplished ballet dancer that she studied with the prestigious Bolshoi ballet in New York.
 Everyone, including her family, assumed that she’d turn professional.
 Instead, she decided to become a nutritionist.
 The student wrote about her love of ballet and how it exposed her to a hidden world of young dancers with eating disorders.
 Ballet led this student to a new goal: helping dancers stay healthy.